 “People living with a disability, people ignore them.
-[They think] that they cannot do anything, that when they go to the farm they cannot do it.
-But they should be given the opportunity in any society.”
+They think that they cannot do anything, that when they go to the farm they cannot do it.
+But they should be given the opportunity.”

 Lucy Linet lives with her husband and four children in Homa Bay County, Kenya.
 She is a farmer and runs a successful business where she sells seeds, fertiliser and other farming products.